 - A Housing Quality Standards (HQS) inspection is scheduled to ensure that your rental unit is safe, decent, and of good quality.

 - The rent of the unit is compared to rents of similar unassisted units in the community to ensure it is reasonable.

 - The Housing Authority will determine if your income can support the rental unit you’ve chosen.

 - When all paperwork is signed (i.e. lease between the family and owner; and contract between FMHA and owner), the family can move into the unit.

 - At this point, the HCV rental assistance begins.
 The household pays between 30 and 40 percent of their income toward rent and any tenant-paid utilities.
 The rent subsidy pays the difference.
 This subsidy is paid directly to the landlord.

 It is essential for the family to report any changes in the household within 10 calendar days.
 These changes include household composition, income increases or decreases, etc.

-Annually, the family must reestablish eligibility for the program.
+At least annually, the family must reestablish eligibility for the program.
 The unit is re-inspected to make sure it continues to meet Section 8 standards.

 Renting to Relatives under Section 8 is prohibited.
 The regulation, 24 CFR 982.306(d) reads “The HA must not approve a unit if the owner is the parent, child, grandparent, grandchild, sister or brother of any member of the family unless the HA determines that approving the unit would provide reasonable accommodation for a family member who is a person with disabilities.”
 The owner is prohibited from living in the assisted unit, as well.